matthew-andrews/workshop-making-it-work-offline/01-offline-todo/01-scaffolding/README.md

 # Scaffolding the application

-we will create the following files in a single directory:
+We will create the following files in a single directory:

 - [`/index.html`](./index.html)
 - [`/application.js`](./application.js)